 3. More employees are eligible

-From March 15th to July 4th (Period 1-4), employees had to be paid at least once every 14 days within a CEWS period.
-This rule, called the “14-Day Rule,” resulted in the wages for many employee becoming ineligible for the subsidy especially when they were casuals, temps, laid-off employees or returning employees not being paid in a biweekly schedule that followed the CEWS periods.
+From March 15th to July 4th (Period 1-4), if an employee had 14 consecutive days or more without working in a claim period, none of their wages for the period were eligible to be subsidized.
+This rule, called the “14-Day Rule,” resulted in the wages for many employees becoming ineligible for the subsidy, especially when they were casuals, temps, laid-off employees or returning employees.

 Under the new rules, as of July 5th (Period 5) the 14-Day Rule will no longer exist, allowing you to subsidize more employee wages on a schedule that fits your business’ needs.